orbisius/orbisius-random-name-generator/readme.txt

 = 1.0.1 =
 * Added a demo and video links.
-* Fixed the example keyword definition.
+* Fixed the example keyword definition in the plugin's readme file.

 = 1.0.0 =
 * Initial release